Contrasting Features of Parton Energy Loss in Heavy-ion Collisions at RHIC and the LHC

 Figure~\ref{fig:raamuon} displays $R_{AA}(p_T)$ for muons originating from (a) charm and (b) bottom hadrons in 0--10\% Pb+Pb collisions at 5.02 TeV.
 In both cases, the fit curves with $\alpha$ = 0.5 align with all the data points within uncertainties.
 The $\alpha$ values extracted from the free-parameter fits exhibit a slight deviation from 0.5, with less than $1.5\sigma$ significance.
+Decay kinematics likely play a role in the smearing of the particle spectra for these cases, which may explain why the $\alpha$ values extracted for the muon data seem to trend above the 0.5 value we observe for the other data studied here.

 To recap, the analyzed LHC data here suggest that to explain the $R_{AA}$ measurements for light- and heavy-quark hadrons as a $p_T$ shift in the spectrum from $p$+$p$ collisions, we require the corresponding $\Delta p_T$ to scale with $\sqrt{p_{T}}$.
 This $p_T$ dependence contrasts with the previously observed proportionality with $p_{T}$ in RHIC data.
 Our analysis results with more recent data are in line with a previous study of LHC $R_{AA}$ data that determined the $\alpha$ value to be 0.55 \cite{Spousta_2016}.
 Our $p_T$ dependence of the parton energy loss at LHC supports theoretical predictions involving energy loss dynamics from medium-induced gluon radiation~\cite{baier2001quenching}.
-The distinct change from $\alpha=1$ at RHIC to $\alpha=0.5$ at LHC suggests a transition in the relative importance of collisional energy loss dynamics to radiative energy loss dynamics.
+Thus, the distinct change from $\alpha=1$ at RHIC to $\alpha=0.5$ at LHC suggests a transition in the relative importance of collisional energy loss dynamics to radiative energy loss dynamics.